expressjs/expressjs.com/en/advanced/best-practice-performance.md

 If you need to write environment-specific code, you can check the value of NODE_ENV with `process.env.NODE_ENV`.
 Be aware that checking the value of any environment variable incurs a performance penalty, and so should be done sparingly.

-In development, you typically set environment variables in your interactive shell, for example with `export` or your `.bash_profile` file.
+In development, you typically set environment variables in your interactive shell, for example by using `export` or your `.bash_profile` file.
 But in general you shouldn't do that on a production server; instead, use your OS's init system (systemd or Upstart).
 The next section provides more details about using your init system in general, but setting NODE_ENV is so important for performance (and easy to do), that it's highlighted here.

 With Upstart, use the `env` keyword in your job file.
 For example:

-</code></pre>
+<pre><code class="language-sh" translate="no">
 # /etc/init/env.conf
  env NODE_ENV=production
 </code></pre>